Philly Ice Cream Shops Not to Miss

 Dre’s Homemade Water Ice & Ice Cream

-Cup of ice cream on a stainless steel counter
+Cup of ice cream on a stainless steel counter.

 At pop-ups and festivals all around town, Dre’s Homemade Water Ice & Ice Cream offers a variety of flavors not to be missed.
 There are more traditional options like chocolate chip brownie and surprises like the slightly more unusual (and addictive) sweet potato pie.
 Follow their social media to find their truck and carts.
-Locations: various, check social media for the latest

 1-900-Ice-Cream